 Cast: Olivia de Havilland.
 John Lund.
 Phillip Terry.
 Roland Culver.
 Mary Anderson.
 Bill Goodwin.
 Victoria Horne.
 Frank Faylen.
 Virginia Welles.
 Willard Robertson.
 Doris Lloyd.
 Ida Moore.
 Clyde Cook.

-“To Each His Own Movie (1946): Sincere Tearjerker” review text © Doug Johnson; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.
+“To Each His Own (1946) Movie Review: Shrewd Oscar Winner Olivia de Havilland in Sincere Tearjerker” review text © Doug Johnson; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

 Olivia de Havilland ‘competitors’